hl2vr/hl2vr.github.io/_pages/knownissues.md

 Known issue.
 Details on solution/workaround coming soon.

 In the meantime, if you have **OculusKiller** (or any similar app) running, HL2VR will not launch correctly.
-A fix for this is being tested now.
+A fix for this is being tested now and will be deployed in an upcoming update.

 <br />